gin/base64-test/README.md

 ```

 ### Result
 The following versions all returns the same base64 hash:
 v5.1.0
 v5.0.2
 v4.9.0
 v4.8.0
-v4.5.0
+v4.5.0 (earliest version with Base64 at the same filepath)

 ### Conclusion
 No idea why the resulting base64 hash from Equious and gin is different yet.